Murder of Lesley Molseed: Acquittal

 The Molseed family publicly apologised for the things they had said after his conviction, such as demanding that he be hanged in public.
-Frederick Anderson had also told the media that he would be outside the prison gates waiting for Kiszko should he ever be released.
-Lesley's older sister Julie Crabbe said when Kiszko was cleared: 'How could anyone feel about this innocent man who has spent sixteen years in prison and they were not very nice to him in prison.
+Lesley's older sister Julie Crabbe said when Kiszko was cleared: "How could anyone feel about this innocent man who has spent sixteen years in prison, and they were not very nice to him in prison.
 At least his mum knows that he will come home.
-Our Lesley will never come home again.'
+Our Lesley will never come home again."

-In February 1992, Kiszko's mother said that it was Waddington who ought to be 'strung up' for his pro-capital punishment views and for the way he had handled her son's defence at the 1976 trial.
-Lord Lane, Waddington, the four girls, Ronald Outteridge and prosecution barrister Peter Taylor all offered no apology, nor did any of them express any words of remorse or regret for what had happened.
+Kiszko's mother said that it was Waddington who ought to be "strung up" for his pro-capital punishment views and for the way he had handled her son's defence at the 1976 trial.
+Neither, Lord Lane, the then Lord Chief Justice, the four girls, Ronald Outteridge and the prosecution barrister Peter Taylor offered any apology, nor did any of them express any words of remorse or even simple regret for what had happened.
 Even the West Yorkshire Police, while accepting and admitting they had been wrong, tried to justify the position they had taken in 1975.
-All Waddington would say was that if this evidence had been available in July 1976, the trial would have taken a very different course.
+Waddington said that if the evidence had been available in July 1976, the trial would have taken "a very different course".

-Dick Holland, the surviving senior officer in charge of the original investigation, said: 'Words can't express the regret I feel for the family and for Kiszko, now it has turned out he is innocent.
+Dick Holland, the surviving senior officer in charge of the original investigation, said: "Words can't express the regret I feel for the family and for Kiszko, now [that] it has turned out he is innocent.
 But the enquiry was done diligently and honestly within the terms that were legally and scientifically available.
 After Kiszko's arrest, the forensic science service received a hanky which may have had seminal stainings from Kiszko.
 After his arrest, he produced a sample in the presence of his solicitor and doctor which was sent to the laboratory for comparison.
-Now how much further can you go?'
+Now how much further can you go?"

-On 2 March 1992, Edward Tierney, who ordered the sperm tests that led to the freeing of Kiszko, was dismissed after twenty-five years because he had demanded that police surgeons should be independent of the police and Crown Prosecution Service.
+On 2 March 1992, Edward Tierney, who ordered the sperm tests that led to the freeing of Kiszko, was dismissed after 25 years because he had demanded that police surgeons should be independent of the police and Crown Prosecution Service.